 America's Covid-19 vaccine rollout appeared to accelerate on Monday, even as Senate Democrats called on the Trump administration to provide states with more guidance and resources to help them execute their vaccination plans more quickly.

-The administration last year set a set a goal of vaccinating at least 20 million Americans by 2020's end, Politico reports.
+The administration last year set a goal of vaccinating at least 20 million Americans by 2020's end, Politico reports.
 However, Covid-19 vaccine distribution throughout the United States has been slower than federal officials expected.

 CDC data shows that, as of Monday morning, the federal government had distributed about 25.5 million doses of the Covid-19 vaccines currently authorized for use in the United States, but just about nine million Americans had received their first dose of the two-dose Covid-19 vaccines.
 That's up from about 6.7 million first doses that were administered as of Friday morning.